Skip to main content

 4. Scroll down to the Flags section.

-5. To set a flag that has not been set on the instance before, click Add item, choose the flag log_min_error_statement from the drop-down menu and set appropriate value.
+5. To set a flag that has not been set on the instance before, click Add item, choose the flag log_min_error_statement from the drop-down menu, and set the appropriate value.

 6. Click Save to save your changes.